Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Discussion

 \section{Discussion}

-We extended PaDIS \citep{hu2024learningimagepriorspatchbased} to complex-valued, multi-coil undersampled MRI reconstruction and observed consistent quantitative improvements in fidelity, uncertainty, and robustness compared to a whole-image diffusion prior FastMRI-EDM \citep{aali2024robustmulticoilmrireconstruction}, especially in small-data settings.
+We extended PaDIS \citep{hu2024learningimagepriorspatchbased} to complex-valued, multi-coil undersampled MRI reconstruction and observed consistent quantitative improvements in fidelity, reconstruction consistency, cross-domain generalization, and robustness compared to a whole-image diffusion prior FastMRI-EDM \citep{aali2024robustmulticoilmrireconstruction}, especially in small-data settings.
 We then evaluated the accuracy of PaDIS-MRI with a blinded survey in which radiologists consistently found that PaDIS-MRI reconstructions, compared to FastMRI-EDM and a classical sparse-wavelet reconstruction \citep{bart}, are the most similar to fully sampled reference images and therefore more diagnostically useful.

+Future work should examine ways to relax the conditional independence assumption inherent in patch-based models, which may limit their ability to capture long-range anatomical dependencies when large training datasets are available.
+Hybrid approaches that combine patch-based efficiency with mechanisms for modeling global anatomical structure (such as hierarchical patch representations or attention mechanisms across patches) could potentially preserve the data-efficiency advantages of patch-based learning while better leveraging large datasets when available.
+Balancing the sample-efficiency gains of local patch priors against the need to capture global anatomical context represents an important direction for scaling patch-based diffusion models to diverse clinical applications.

 \paragraph{Limitations.} Although PaDIS-MRI has fewer parameters than FastMRI-EDM (55M vs. 65M), it took roughly twice as long to train.
 We also observed diminishing marginal improvement with dataset size beyond $\sim$200 slices; this may reflect an earlier ceiling for patch-based priors or limited anatomical diversity from reusing adjacent slices when building larger datasets.
 These limitations may be addressed by future work to streamline the patch-based training pipeline and adapt it to better leverage large datasets when they are available.